tjarvstrand/stateful_service/packages/stateful_service/README.md

   stateful_service: ^1.0.0
 ```

+### Creating a service

-Then, import the package in your Dart code and create a subclass of `StatefulService<T>`.
+To create a service, import the package in your Dart code and create a subclass of
+`StatefulService<T>`.

 ```dart
 import 'package:stateful_service/example.dart';